microsoft/CopilotHackathon/exercisefiles/dataengineer/README.md

 # COVID19 Worldwide Testing Data

-## Introduction
+## INTRODUCTION
         This dataset tested_worldwide.csv is origin from Kaggle.
 This dataset, which has the number of tests conducted over time, is important to help making sense of daily reported cases and understanding how COVID-19 is truly spreading in each country.

-## Instructions
+## INSTURCTIONS

         1. Use Copilot Chat to create a new notebook in your project.
 Use command /newnotebook and name it as "COVID19 Worldwide Testing Data".
+        2. Use Copilot and Copilot Chat to develop the exercise and support your learning.

-## Exercise
+## EXERCISE

         Our analysis tries to provide an answer to this question: **Which countries have reported the highest number of positive cases in relation to the number of tests conducted?**

-1. Understanding the Data
+### 1. Understanding the Data

         1.1.
 Import the dataset and display the first 5 rows of the dataframe.